Mounadi05/leetcode/README.md

-Pure C solution for LeetCode
+Pure solution for LeetCode
 ============================

-This project aims at solving [LeetCode algorithm problems] with pure C Language
+This project aims at solving [LeetCode algorithm problems] with multi Languages

 |     | Problem                                                      | Solution          |
 | --- | ------------------------------------------------------------ | ----------------- |